node101-io/memecraft/README.md

 - Use memes because words are overrated, make them go viral, and leave your mark on meme history.
 - Collect rare memes and own a piece of the Internet culture.
 - **Create.
 Mint.
 Collect.
 Repeat.** 😎

+## Business Model
+MemeCraft is a free-to-use meme creation platform where users can generate, mint, and share memes without any upfront cost.
+When a new user joins, a wallet with **10 $MEME tokens** is automatically created and funded, allowing them to start using the platform immediately.

+To sustain the ecosystem, we’ve implemented a simple financial model that rewards creators while keeping operations running.

+### Current Model
+- Users receive **10 $MEME** upon signup.
+- They can generate **5 memes for free per day**.
+- After that, each meme costs **1 $MEME** to cover AI processing costs.

+#### Minting & Revenue Split
+When a meme is minted and reused, both the creator and the platform benefit:
+- **Creator Payout**: 0.95 $MEME (95%)
+- **Platform Commissio**n: 0.05 $MEME (5%)

+### Future Plannings

+#### Premium Subscription
+- Users can **subscribe** to remove the **5 meme/day limit** for unlimited meme generation.
+- Subscription can be paid using **$MEME** tokens or **$TIA** tokens (once [bridging](https://chopin.sh/docs/guides/token#bridging) is available).

+#### TIA Token Bridging for Meme Minting
+- Once [Chopin’s bridge](https://chopin.sh/docs/guides/token#bridging) is live, users will be able to bridge TIA tokens to mint memes on MemeCraft.
+- This will allow Stargaze and Cosmos ecosystem users to participate easily, driving the meme culture OGs of Cosmos to MemeCraft.

+#### Social Sharing & Integration
+- One click meme sharing to **Twitter, Discord, and Whatsapp** in addition to the current implementation on Telegram.
+- Possible Stargaze and Cosmos integrations for **cross-platform exposure**.

 ## Features
 ✔ **AI-Powered Meme Generation** – Create memes instantly with AI suggestions.